kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 1/Module 1.md

 __Prioritize development tasks based on user needs__

+- Create a prioritized list of tasks the user is trying to accomplish, also known as user stories.

 Next, let's examine a few techniques that can help you implement the strategies listed in Play 1.